lfedgeai/AegisEdgeAI/hybrid-cloud-poc/code-rollout-phase-1/python-app-demo/README.md

 **Important**: The Python app does NOT communicate directly with SPIRE Server.
 All communication goes through the SPIRE Agent Workload API, which is the standard and secure way for workloads to get their SVIDs.

 **✅ Verified**: The complete flow is working end-to-end.
-AttestedClaims are successfully passed from Keylime stub → Server → Agent → Workload.
+AttestedClaims are successfully passed from Keylime stub → Server → Agent → Python App.

 ## AttestedClaims